-Knot Standard is a custom-clothing platform—allowing consumers to make their own creations over the web or in one of its six global showrooms.
+Knot Standard is a custom-menswear company—allowing consumers to make their own creations over the web or in one of its seven global showrooms.

 Using a platform to design a completely custom suit might sound like something straight out of the future.
 But, Knot Standard took innovation to the extreme and made it a reality.
 “We identified a market opportunity for underserved gentlemen looking for well-priced, high-end, quality custom apparel—so we started a company,” explains John Ballay, CEO.

 Delivering everything from clean technology and zero emission solutions, to cyber security improvements and optimized aircraft and intelligence for the military, BAE Systems tackles each project and delivers end results that transcend what previously seemed possible.